oliverrdz/EchemSimulations/README.md

 * Matplotlib

 # List of scripts

-All scripts simulate cyclic voltammetry, although changing it to chronoamperometry is easy by using the appropriate function from waveforms.py.
-Also, the Butler-Volmer mechanism is assumed unless explicitely stated.
+## Assumptions
+* Cyclic voltammetry (chronoamperometry can be simulated by using the appropriate function from waveforms.py)
+* Butler-Volmer kinetics unless otherwise stated
+* Oxidation: only R present in solution at t = 0.

 ### General scripts
 * waveforms.py: functions to generate potential waveforms (potential sweep, potential step, current step)